A High Compression Ratio Channel Multiplexing Method for Micro-pattern Gaseous Detectors: Principle of the Encoded Multiplexing Method

-As shown in \figurename~\ref{fig1}(b), when an additional detector channel needs to be read out, it can be connected to the readout electronics channel 1, thus multiplexing electronics channel 1.
-With the two conditions mentioned above, the ambiguity can be removed.
-Because the number of fired channels of the detector is more than one and these channels are contiguous.
-For example, when channels 1 and 5 at the electronics side read out a signal, the fired detector channels are 5 and 6.
-The right subfigure in \figurename~\ref{fig1}(b) shows the encoded multiplexing graph, where contiguous detector channels 5 and 6 are mapped to a unique pair of electronics channels 5 and 1.
+As shown in \figurename~\ref{fig1}(b), when an additional detector channel needs to be read out, it can be connected to electronics channel 1, thereby multiplexing it.
+By applying the two conditions mentioned earlier, ambiguity is eliminated because multiple detector channels fire simultaneously, and these channels are contiguous.
+For instance, if electronics channels 1 and 5 read out signals, the fired detector channels are 5 and 6.
+The right subfigure in \figurename~\ref{fig1}(b) illustrates the encoded multiplexing graph, where contiguous detector channels 5 and 6 are uniquely mapped to electronics channels 5 and 1.

-For reading out another channel, it can be connected to electronics channel 3, as shown in \figurename~\ref{fig1}(c).
-Thus, the contiguous detector channels 6 and 7 are mapping to a unique pair of electronics channels 1 and 3 (with 1 and 4 as an alternative pair).
+To read out another channel, it can be connected to electronics channel 3, as shown in \figurename~\ref{fig1}(c).
+In this case, the contiguous detector channels 6 and 7 are mapped to a unique pair of electronics channels 1 and 3.

-Following the same logic, the schematic diagram of the connection using five electronics channels to read out eleven detector channels can be completed (as shown on the left side of \figurename~\ref{fig1}(d)), and the right side of \figurename~\ref{fig1}(d) displays the corresponding Eulerian graph.
-When any two electronics channels are fired, inferring the unique consecutively hit detector channels is possible.
-For instance, if chn2 and chn4 at the electronics side have signals over the threshold, the possible hit positions of the detector are 2, 4, 9, and 10.
-Only strips 9 and 10 are consecutive in this combination and provide the correct result.
+By applying the same logic, a schematic diagram illustrating the connection of five electronics channels to read out eleven detector channels is shown on the left side of \figurename~\ref{fig1}(d).
+The corresponding Eulerian graph is displayed on the right side of \figurename~\ref{fig1}(d).
+When any two electronics channels are activated, it is possible to infer the unique consecutively hit detector channels.
+For example, if electronics channels 2 and 4 readout signals above the threshold, the possible hit positions on the detector are 2, 4, 9, and 10.
+Among these, only strips 9 and 10 are consecutive, making them the valid pairs.

-Therefore, the encoded multiplexing method can be described using Eulerian path theorem.
-The construction of the encoded scheme involves creating an Eulerian walk that passes each edge exactly once, where the edges represent the contiguous channels of the detector, and the vertices represent the electronics channels.
+Therefore, the encoded multiplexing method can be described using the Eulerian path theorem.
+The construction of the encoded scheme involves designing an Eulerian walk that traverses each edge exactly once, where the edges correspond to the contiguous channels of the detector, and the vertices represent the electronics channels.